groundhoggwp/groundhogg/README.txt

 * FIXED Filtering the WP_Query for the posts block not working.
 * FIXED Mapping to checkboxes not working if there is a space " " in the value.
 * FIXED Non-responsive columns still responsive if nested in a responsive column.
+* FIXED File upload field in forms causing server error if nothing was uploaded.
+* FIXED Link to view uploaded file in submission details not working.

 = 3.4.4.1 (2024-07-29) =
 * ADDED New shortcut support for the email editor